-Julio lives with his father and his mother.
-At home, duties include making beds and running errands.
+In his home, Julio helps by making beds and running errands.
+He lives with his father and his mother.
 His father is sometimes employed as a laborer and his mother maintains the home.
 There are 2 children in the family.

 Soccer, bicycling and playing group games are Julio's favorite activities.
-In high school his performance is average and he also regularly attends church activities, Bible class and youth group.
+In high school his performance is above average and he also regularly attends Bible class, youth group and camp.

 Your love and support will help Julio to receive the assistance he needs to develop his potential.
 Please pray for him.